Kenneth L. Wilson

 Make a reservation at this campground with ReserveAmerica.

-Completely surrounded by beautiful mountains with panoramic views creating a picturesque setting, Kenneth L. Wilson Campground is located in north central Ulster County, 5 miles northwest of the village of Woodstock.
+Completely surrounded by beautiful mountains with panoramic views creating a picturesque setting, Kenneth L. Wilson Campground is located in north central Ulster County, 5 miles southwest of the village of Woodstock.
 The campsites are secluded, large, and wooded.

 Directions: From Thruway Exit 19 at Kingston - take first right turn off traffic circle to Route 28, proceed approximately 21 miles west on Rte.
 28 to Mt.
 Tremper, turn right on to Rte.
 212, 1/2 mile to 4-way intersection.
 Turn right again on Wittenberg Road (County Rte.
 40).
 The campsite is approximately 4 miles on the right side.